 I wore my mask into the terminal, and that was it.
 No temperature checks, no one asking why I was flying and whether I had a critical purpose to be travelling during a lockdown, and no one asking whether I had symptoms, felt unwell, or anything.
 CRAZY!

 I found the Emirates check-in area and handed over my passport and MIQ voucher to check in for my flight.
 For New Zealand, it’s now a legal requirement to book a place in Managed Isolation and present your booking voucher prior to travel.
 The airline will not let you board the flight without presenting it!
 On arrival in NZL everyone must spend 14 days in a facility chosen by New Zealand Immigration, where everyone is monitored and isolated to control the spread of infection.
-Side note – I will be doing separate posts about my stay in Managed Isolation, so for now, head over to my Instagram highlights where you can see what its been like so far!

 So, after providing all my documents and checking in my copious amounts of luggage, I made my way to security and passport control.
 Everyone was encouraged to maintain social distancing throughout the airport and for the most part, people did keep 1m or more away from one another which was nice.
 The whole process of making my way to the departures lounge was as you would expect and the same as normal.
 If anything, it was quicker than usual due to less people and therefore reduced queuing.